-Tracking the leopard Meroz seeks to detail the identity of the rebellious angel Meroz of whom Judges 5:23 in the King James Holy Bible says, ” Curse ye Meroz, said the angel of the LORD, curse ye bitterly the inhabitants thereof; because they came not to the help of the LORD, to the help of the LORD against the mighty.”
-While this passage speaks of a place and its inhabitants, this place has a ruler whose doctrine unifies and defines the theology of its members.
+Tracking the Leopard Meroz articles have as their foundation, an obscure Scripture found in Judges 5:23, which reads in the King James Holy Bible, Curse ye Meroz, said the angel of the LORD, curse ye bitterly the inhabitants thereof; because they came not to the help of the LORD, to the help of the LORD against the mighty.